Sonny Rollins: 1971–2000: Career resurgence

-He returned from his second sabbatical with a performance in Kongsberg, Norway, in 1971.
+He returned from his second sabbatical with a concert in Kongsberg, Norway, in 1971.
 Reviewing a March 1972 performance at New York's Village Vanguard night club, The New Yorker critic Whitney Balliett wrote that Rollins "had changed again.
 He had become a whirlwind.
 His runs roared, and there were jarring staccato passages and furious double-time spurts.
 He seemed to be shouting and gesticulating on his horn, as if he were waving his audience into battle."
 The same year, he released Next Album and moved to Germantown, New York.
 Also in 1972, he was awarded a Guggenheim Fellowship in composition.

 During the 1970s and 1980s, he also became drawn to R&B, pop, and funk rhythms.
 Some of his bands during this period featured electric guitar, electric bass, and usually more pop- or funk-oriented drummers.

-In 1974, Rollins added jazz bagpiper Rufus Harley to his band; the group was filmed performing live at Ronnie Scott's in London.
-For most of this period Rollins was recorded by producer Orrin Keepnews for Milestone Records (the compilation Silver City: A Celebration of 25 Years on Milestone contains a selection from these years).
-In 1978 he, McCoy Tyner, Ron Carter, and Al Foster toured together as the Milestone Jazzstars.
+In 1974, Rollins added jazz bagpiper Rufus Harley to his band.
+The group was filmed performing live at Ronnie Scott's in London by the BBC, and in February 2012, a rescued and restored recording of the gig was broadcast by BBC Four as part of the Arena series.
+(Note: The program was rebroadcast, on May 29, 2026, in tribute to Rollins.)
+For most of this period, Rollins was recorded by producer Orrin Keepnews for Milestone Records (the compilation Silver City: A Celebration of 25 Years on Milestone contains a selection from these years).
+In 1978, Rollins toured together with McCoy Tyner, Ron Carter, and Al Foster as the Milestone Jazzstars.
 In June of that year, Rollins joined many other major jazz artists in a performance for President Jimmy Carter on the South Lawn of the White House.